Bradfield/algos/book/trees/introduction.md

 -   If each node in the tree has a maximum of two children, we say that the tree is a **binary tree**.

 The diagram below illustrates a tree that fits definition one.
 The arrowheads on the edges indicate the direction of the connection.

-![A Tree Consisting of a Set of Nodes and Edges](figures/tree-definition.png)
+![A Tree consisting of a set of nodes and edges](figures/tree-definition.png)

-*Definition Two:* A tree is either empty or consists of a root and zero or more subtrees, each of which is also a tree.
+*Definition two:* A tree is either empty or consists of a root and zero or more subtrees, each of which is also a tree.
 The root of each subtree is connected to the root of the parent tree by an edge.

 The diagram below illustrates this recursive definition of a tree.
 Using the recursive definition of a tree, we know that the tree below has at least four nodes, since each of the triangles representing a subtree must have a root.
 It may have many more nodes than that, but we do not know unless we look deeper into the tree.

 ![A recursive definition of a tree](figures/tree-definition-recursive.png)